mstop4/WaveFunctionCollapse-GML/README.md

 # Wave Function Collapse for GameMaker Studio 2

-A random tilemap generator for GameMaker Studio 2 based on [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) by mxgmn.
+A random tilemap generator for GameMaker Studio 2.
+Based on the simple tiled model of [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) by mxgmn.

 ![Example 1](/images/example1.gif?raw=true)